dtr-org/docs.unit-e.io/helpers/rpc_docs/templates/index.rst

 ..
-Copyright (c) 2018 The Unit-e developers Distributed under the MIT software license, see the accompanying file LICENSE or https://opensource.org/licenses/MIT.
+Copyright (c) 2018-2019 The Unit-e developers Distributed under the MIT software license, see the accompanying file LICENSE or https://opensource.org/licenses/MIT.

+.. _rpc:

 RPC API Reference
 =================

-This is the reference for the RPC API calls of Unit-e.
-Use `unite-cli` to run the commands.
+This is the reference for the RPC API calls of unit-e.
+Use ``unit-e-cli`` to run the commands.

 {% for group, commands in all_commands.items() %}